top of page

 Vehicle immobilisation

-As EVs don't emit engine noise, immobilising an identified EV is a priority to ensure there is no risk to on scene personnel from accidental movement on accerator pedal
+As EVs don't emit engine noise, immobilising an identified EV is a priority to ensure there is no risk to on scene personnel from unexpected movement on accerator pedal

 Listen for engine, switch off.
 Apply park brake.
 Chock wheels.